Nthabi9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays all users and their home directories,sorted by users.
+A script that displays a confused smiley "(Ôo)